antirez/freakwan/README.md

 # Installation

 * Install [MicroPython](https://micropython.org/download/LILYGO_TTGO_LORA32/) on your device.
-* Optional: edit `wan_config.py` if you want to set your nickname and status message, set the frequency according to your device, and so forth. **Warning**: make sure to set the right frequency based on the LoRa module you own, and make sure your antenna is already installed before using the software, or you may damage your hardware.
+* Clone this repository, and edit `wan_config.py` to set your nickname and status message, set the frequency according to your device, and so forth. **Warning**: make sure to set the right frequency based on the LoRa module you own, and make sure your antenna is already installed before using the software, or you may damage your hardware.
-* Transfer all the `.py` files in the root directory of this project (with the exception of `example.py`, that is not needed -- however also transferring it will do no harm) in your device.
-To transfer the files, you can use [ampy](https://github.com/scientifichackers/ampy) (`pip3 install adafruit-ampy` should be enough), or an alternative tool that we wrote and is conceptually part of the FreakWAN effort, called [talk32](https://github.com/antirez/talk32).
+* Transfer all the `.py` files in the root directory of this project in your device.
+To transfer the files, you can use [ampy](https://github.com/scientifichackers/ampy) (`pip3 install adafruit-ampy` should be enough), or an alternative tool that we wrote, and is conceptually part of the FreakWAN effort, called [talk32](https://github.com/antirez/talk32).
 Talk32 is much faster at transferring files, but is yet alpha quality code.
+If you use Talk32, you will need to run something like this:

+    talk32 /dev/tty.usbserial001 put *.py

 * Restart your device.
+If everything is fine you will see the splash screen and then the program version.

 # Usage